The Darkness and the Light (Star Trek: Deep Space Nine): Reception

 Keith R. A. DeCandido of Tor.com gave the episode 5 out of 10.

 In 2018, Syfy recommend this episode for its abbreviated watch guide for the character Kira Nerys.

-Writing for Syfy Wire in 2017, Dany Roth ranked this the 7th best episode written by Bryan Fuller, one of two Deep Space Nine episodes written by him (the other was "Empok Nor").
+Writing for Syfy Wire in 2017, Dany Roth ranked this the 7th best episode written by Bryan Fuller.
 Roth was very positive about this episode centering on Kira, and thought Nana Visitor brought a lot to this story and character.

 In 2017, Screen Rant ranked this episode the 15th thematically darkest episode of the Star Trek franchise.
 They note this episode for going beyond Gene Roddenberry’s hopeful vision of the future in the Star Trek universe by exploring the acts of violence by the oppressors and the oppressed during the Cardassian occupation of Bajor.
 They note while the episode does not really exonerate Kira for her war activities, her vigilante prosecution is not on a moral high-ground either.
 They point out the "brutal" discussion where neither apologizes for their activities, leaving audiences to consider the morality of the actions which the characters are keen to pass off.